-This article is your guide to the five-day celebration of Diwali.
-We’ll break down the meaning and traditions of each day.
-By the end, you’ll know not just when Diwali is, but how to join in the diwali cuenta regresiva (that’s “Diwali countdown” for those curious) and celebrate with confidence and respect.
+This is your guide to the five-day celebration of Diwali.
+Each day’s got its own meaning and traditions.
+We’re going through them one by one, day by day, so you don’t just know when Diwali happens (though you will), but you actually understand how to join in the Diwali cuenta regresiva and celebrate with real confidence and respect.

-What is Diwali?
-More Than Just a Festival of Lights
+What is diwali?
+More than just a festival of lights

 - PRO TIP: Start your DIWALI CUENTA REGRESIVA early by planning your decorations and gifts.
 It adds to the excitement and helps you stay organized.*